tekybe/HealthCareSystem/README.md

-# NHS Healthcare System Architecture
+# Healthcare System Architecture

-This document serves as the single source of truth for the NHS Healthcare System project.
+This document serves as the single source of truth for the Healthcare System project.
 It explains the architecture, design patterns, principles, testing strategy, logging, and rationale behind all design decisions.

 ## Project Overview

-The NHS Healthcare System is a clean architecture-based ASP.NET Core 8.0 application that retrieves patient information through a well-structured REST API.
+The Healthcare System is a clean architecture-based ASP.NET Core 8.0 application that retrieves patient information through a well-structured REST API.
 The system implements enterprise-level patterns including CQRS, Mediator, Repository Pattern, and Dependency Injection with comprehensive logging and validation.

 ## Project Structure